William Inboden: Professional career

-In 2013, Inboden helped to establish the William P. Clements Jr. Center for National Security at UT-Austin, where he currently serves as the center's executive director.
+In 2013, Inboden helped to establish the William P. Clements Jr. Center for National Security at UT Austin, where he served as the center's executive director until 2023.
 The Clements Center, a nonpartisan research and policy center named after former Texas Governor and Deputy Secretary of Defense Bill Clements, aims to "draw on the best insights of diplomatic and military history to train the next generation of national security leaders.
 Inboden says he was inspired to create a center which would bridge the gap between policymakers and historians during his tenure in the National Security Council, after noticing that nearly every high-level national security official was reading a book on history during a meeting at Camp David.
 Every semester, the Clements Center brings distinguished scholars and policymakers to UT's campus, including former and current Secretaries of Defense, directors of the CIA, Pulitzer-prize winners, and senior intelligence officials.